rpsreal/No_Nonsense_ATR/README.md

 * Copy the [No_Nonsense_ATR.ex4](./No_Nonsense_ATR.ex4) file to the "Indicators" folder
 * Restart the MT4 or click Refresh in Navigator window
 * Search for "No_Nonsense_ATR" in the Navigator window and double-click it
 * Done!

+The No Nonsense ATR is available on MQL5 Market
+* In MT4 Terminal select the Market tab
+* Search for "No Nonsense ATR"
+* Download the indicator
+* Done!

  ![inicial](./Images/painel_inicial.png)